-**Our program has eliminated the GRE General Test for the 2022-2023 (current), and 2023-2024 admission cycles.
-We will NOT accept or consider GRE scores for applications submitted this fall 2022.
-Applicants should not submit GRE scores through ETS nor report their scores in the application portal nor provide their scores on their CV or personal statement.
+The program has eliminated the GRE general test requirement and will not accept or consider GRE scores as part of the application process.
+Please do not submit your GRE scores through ETS or report your scores anywhere in your application, including on your CV or personal statement.

 All documents must be uploaded to the online application.
 If you have any difficulty uploading the required documents or completing the application, please first contact grad.admit@uky.edu or call either 859-257-9390 or 859-257-4905.
 If you continue to have issues with your online application or have other questions regarding graduate program applications, you may contact Tamra Nowitzki (tamra.nowitzki@uky.edu, 859- 257-9640) to ensure that your application will receive full consideration.

 Admission to the doctoral programs in psychology at the University of Kentucky is very competitive.
-We average about 2,000 total inquiries concerning admission to our programs each year and receive about 400 completed applications for consideration.
+We average 200-300 completed applications each year and admit 4-7 students per cohort.

 Programs